SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise1.md

 # [Visual Studio](#tab/visual-studio)

 Click the `Debug > Start Debugging` top menu item.
 You may be prompted to "trust the IIS Express SSL certificate" and install the certificate.
-It's safe, trust us.
 Once started, your default browser should open and automatically load the weather forecast endpoint.

 ![Run the project](../images/vs-run-application.png)